Catatonic depression is a type of depression that causes someone to remain speechless and motionless for an extended period.

 The following treatments are available for catatonic depression:

-There’s increasing amounts of evidence showing that N-methyl-D-aspartate (NMDA) can be used to treat catatonic depression effectively as well.
+There’s some research that shows N-methyl-D-aspartate (NMDA) can be used to treat catatonic depression effectively as well.
 NMDA is an amino acid derivative that mimics the behavior of the glutamate neurotransmitter.
 Although it appears to be a promising treatment method, more studies are needed to address its effectiveness and side effects adequately.

 Other treatments that have shown promise are repetitive transcranial magnetic stimulation (rTMS) and certain atypical antipsychotics, particularly those that block dopamine D2 receptors.
 However, more research is necessary to determine how effective these methods are in treating people with catatonic depression.